-- A researcher has the obligation to identify when the intended use or disclosure of PHI is for research, as defined above. - Individual authorization is generally required to request, access, review, use or disclose PHI for research purposes, except in limited circumstances described in the sections, below.
-Authorizations forms must be reviewed by the IRB and/or Privacy Board.

-- In those research circumstances where an individual authorization is excepted (i.e. preparatory to research, research on decedents, or under a waiver of authorization) satisfaction of LSU's IRB's policies and procedures must be met prior to such activities. - Each LSU System health care component engaged in research activities will establish administrative and management infrastructure to implement this policy. - These provisions are intended to supplement, rather than replace, the existing IRB policies and procedures.
+- Individual authorization is generally required to request, access, review, use or disclose PHI for research purposes, except in limited circumstances described in the sections, below.
+Authorizations forms must be reviewed by the IRB and/or Privacy Board. - In those research circumstances where an individual authorization is excepted (i.e. preparatory to research, research on decedents, or under a waiver of authorization) satisfaction of the LSUHSC-NO IRB policies and procedures must be met prior to such activities. - Each LSUHSC-NO health care component engaged in research activities will establish administrative and management infrastructure to implement this policy. - These provisions are intended to supplement, rather than replace, the existing IRB policies and procedures.

-PROCEDURE
+PROCEDURE:

-Use of an Institutional Review Board (IRB) and/or Privacy Board
+1.0 Use of an Institutional Review Board (IRB) and/or Privacy Board

-- 1. Any LSU System health care component which participates in and provides data for research projects shall use an IRB of record and/or Privacy Board for the purposes of minimizing risks, including privacy risks, to research participants.
-The purpose and functions of an IRB are as described in 45 CFR part 46 (A) (the Common Rule). - 2.
-The IRB and/or Privacy Board will conduct reviews and approvals of uses and disclosures of PHI and waivers or alterations of an authorization to use or disclose PHI for research purposes.
+1.1 Any LSUHSC-NO health care component which participates in and provides data for research projects shall use an IRB of record for the purposes of minimizing risks, and an IRB of record and/or Privacy Board for the purposes of minimizing privacy risks, to research participants.
+The purpose and functions of an IRB are as described in 45 CFR part 46 (A) (the Common Rule).

+1.2 The IRB and/or Privacy Board will conduct reviews and approvals of uses and disclosures of PHI and waivers or alterations of an authorization to use or disclose PHI for research purposes.

-Receipt and Processing of Research Requests
+2.0 Receipt and Processing of Research Requests

-- 1. LSU System health care components may use or disclose PHI for research regardless of the source of funding.
-The research may be conducted either with a patient's authorization or without the patient's authorization in limited circumstances and under certain conditions. - 2.
-Requests for use of patients' PHI in research projects will be submitted in writing to the IRB and/or Privacy Board.
-The research request must describe with sufficient specificity the PHI necessary, as well as how it will be used for the research. - 3.
-The IRB and/or Privacy Board will evaluate the request to determine whether the health care component will grant access to patients' PHI.
-Based on the type of research, the required uses and disclosures of PHI, and assurances provided by the principal investigator, the IRB and/or Privacy Board will determine the necessity for authorizations, waivers, or alterations of authorizations. - 4.
-The IRB and/or Privacy Board chair, or designee, will notify the requestor of denial or approval and under what circumstances the approval is made.
+2.1 LSUHSC-NO health care components may use or disclose PHI for research regardless of the source of funding.
+The research may be conducted either with a patient's authorization or without the patient's authorization in limited circumstances and under certain conditions.

+2.2 Requests for use of patients' PHI in research projects will be submitted in writing to the IRB and/or Privacy Board.
+The research request must describe with sufficient specificity the PHI necessary, as well as how it will be used for the research.

+2.3 The IRB and/or Privacy Board will evaluate the request to determine whether the health care component will grant access to patients' PHI.
+Based on the type of research, the required uses and disclosures of PHI, and assurances provided by the principal investigator, the IRB and/or Privacy Board will determine the necessity for authorizations, waivers, or alterations of authorizations.

+2.4 The IRB and/or Privacy Board chair, or designee, will notify the requestor of denial or approval and under what circumstances the approval is made.
 The IRB action on the request will be maintained by the Research Office with other documents related to that protocol.

-- 5. LSU System health care components are responsible for adhering to the requirements for providing an accounting of disclosures for research purposes.
+2.5 LSUHSC-NO health care components are responsible for adhering to the requirements for providing an accounting of disclosures for research purposes.
 The principal investigator may be required to provide the facility with information necessary to construct an accounting of disclosures.
-Researchers need to understand that their contact information will be provided to patients whose health information was used in their research with a waiver of authorization, if the patient so request.
-See Policy # Accounting of Disclosures of Protected Health Information for further information. - 6.
-Authorizations are obtained in addition to the IRB approved documents for the research, and a copy is placed on the participant's medical record along with the IRB-approved documents.
+The Researcher's contact information will be provided to patients whose health information was used in their research with a waiver of authorization, if the patient so requests.
+See Policy on Accounting of Disclosures of Protected Health Information for further information.

+2.6 Authorizations are obtained in addition to the IRB approved documents for the research, and a copy is placed on the participant's medical record along with the IRB-approved documents.
+A signed copy of the authorization must be given to the participant.